angela-d/brain-dump/grafana-prtg/troubleshooting.md

 Set the quick range to Last 5 Minutes.
 Make sure that the Value Stat is set to **Current** (under *Visualization*), as it defaults to Average

+***

+## l is undefined
+I encountered this when I added a device to a group that was running a graph.

+**Cause:**
+- (In PRTG) Device/Sensor Settings > Scanning Interval: 4 hours

+**Why it Caused the Map to Return as Undefined:**
+- The dashboard (Grafana) is set to pull data from the last 6 hours

+**Fix:**
+- Adjust either the PRTG scanning interval or how long the dashboard goes back
+- Changes won't be immediate; log out of the dashboard/clear cookies and/or trigger a sensor scan on PRTG (click the two arrows or the chevron > Scan Now)

+Not sure why this didn't gracefully fail and grey out the particular sensor object.. bug in either the plugin/Grafana, perhaps.
+Though its worth noting on the TV Display (Pi that runs throughout the night), I *did* see a similar object greyed out on the same graph during the morning.

+The instance that prompted me to take note of this was triggered while adding new devices and viewing on my PC, so plausibly a cache bug.
+I suspect the same warning appeared on the Pi, but no one was around to see it.
+By the time it was seen, the cache was created?
+Not enough info to submit a bug report, yet.

+***

 ## Query > Metrics > Can Only Select *
 I ran into this a few times, it seems the API refresh gets hung up (or caching interferes).
 Haven't noticed a pattern as to why or what gets done to cause it, yet.